-The best time management books for entrepreneurs offer far more than advice on how to cram more into your day.
-These books will help you be effective and accomplish the important things, not just efficient.
+The best time management books for entrepreneurs don't show you how to cram more into your already busy day.
+These books will help you be effective so you can recognize and accomplish the truly important things.

 Unfortunately, most of the books I read on the subject were huge disappointments.
 The irony of the time wasted reading unhelpful time management books is not lost on me.

 The root of the problem, in my opinion, is most time management advice assumes you are in full control of your time, that you can simply close a door, put your phone on do not disturb, and be the master of how you'll spend your hours.

 Many of us don't have that luxury, particularly when you're juggling working from home with raising a young family.

 Happily, in the midst of a pile of time management books that didn't help, I have read a few absolutely brilliant books that have fundamentally changed the way I work, prioritize, and set goals.

 These favorite books are not about time management in the strictest, traditional sense.